mlposey/notegala/README.md

 for notes.

 While handling a request, the API will generate logs with standard severity levels.
 These logs are published to Redis channels and then picked up by logT.
-The log service currently forwards all data to an Elasticsearch instance, but the plan is to additionally send critical logs by email or SMS to an operator.
+At that point, logs can go to two places:
+- Elasticsearch
+    - All logs will end up here.
+- The email inbox of a developer
+    - All (but hopefully zero) error logs end up here.

 ### CI/CD
 Jenkins performs integration and deployment for the API.
 A multibranch pipeline